 Since the 1960s the Earth's magnetic field has been observed intermittently by satellites.
 The first satellites measured only the strength of the magnetic field, sometimes using only a non-absolute instrument, but latterly there have been a number of satellite missions measuring the full field vector, using star cameras to establish the direction of a triaxial fluxgate sensor.
 An absolute intensity instrument is normally also carried and both magnetic instruments are kept remote from the main body of the satellite by mounting them at the end of a non-magnetic boom.
 Satellites provide an excellent global distribution of data but generally only last for a short period of time, i.e. months to a few years.

-Satellites which have provided valuable vector data for geomagnetic field modelling are Magsat, which flew in 1979 and 1980, and ěrsted and CHAMP which were launched in 1999 and 2000 respectively. Ørsted is still returning scalar data in 2011 but CHAMP came to an end in September 2010 after more than 10 years of collecting vector magnetic data.
-The ěrsted satellite takes just over 2 years to sample all local times and flies in the altitude range 640-850 km.
+Satellites which have provided/are providing valuable vector data for geomagnetic field modelling are Magsat, which flew in 1979 and 1980, ěrsted and CHAMP which were launched in 1999 and 2000 respectively, and Swarm, launched in 2013. Ørsted returned vector data till 2006 and thereafter continued to return scalar data till 2013.
+CHAMP re-entered the Earth's atmosphere in September 2010 after more than 10 years of collecting vector magnetic data.
+The Swarm mission comprises 3 identical satellites.
+The ěrsted satellite took over 2 years to sample all local times and flew in the altitude range 640-850 km.
 The CHAMP satellite sampled all local times in 4-5 months and flew in the altitude range 330-450 km.
+Two of the Swarm satellites fly side by side at altitudes (late 2014) of about 470 km and the third is at an altitude of about 520 km.
+The sampling rate of local times between the lower and upper satellites differs slightly.
+The lower two satellites are intended for very fine resolution of the magnetic field generated by the rocks in the Earth's crust.
+The upper satellite provides a simultaneous measurement at a different location.
+This is important for identifying magnetic fields generated by the magnetosphere and ionosphere.

 The Earth's magnetic field is observed in a number of other ways.
 These are repeat stations and surveys made on land, from aircraft and ships.
 Repeat stations are permanently marked sites where high-quality vector observations of the Earth's magnetic field are made for a few hours, sometimes a few days, every few years.
 Their main purpose is to track changes in the core-generated magnetic field.